 "Despite being under heavy sedation, a young woman tries to make her way out of the Arboria Institute, a secluded, quasifuturistic commune."

-Let it be written: ain't no warriors like Sexy Warriors!
+A star is born ... and let it be written: ain't no warriors like Sexy Warriors!
 This Adult-themed Fantasy/Comedy starred Jazy Berlin and Erika Jordan.
 It was released on this day in 2014, and here's the premise as listed on IMDB.com:

 "When the Mystic Orb of Atos is disturbed by two warring Amazons they are magically transported from their primitive island in the Dark Ages to the modern world of Los Angeles.
 Lost in time they continue their campaign of combat as each seeks out the other in an attempt to settle their deadly score once and for all.
 Their desire to fight is only matched by their desire to conquer every new form of pleasure they encounter."